chanshiyucx/blog/journal/004-interview-simulation.md

 > What's the most interesting project you've worked on?

 The most interesting project was developing an AI chat tool integrated with Ragflow for customer support.
 It was my first deep dive into how AI can enhance user experience.
 The technical challenge of making AI responses feel natural and helpful was really engaging.

+### Code Review

+> How do you approach code reviews?

+I see code reviews as both quality control and learning opportunities.
+As a reviewer, I focus on functionality, code standards, and sharing knowledge.
+When my code is reviewed, I'm open to feedback and try to make it easy to review with clear comments.

+At my last job, I set up a code review process where we required at least one approval and ensure code quality, especially for junior developers.

+### TypeScript

+> How have you used TypeScript in your projects?

+I've used TypeScript in my recent projects, especially for our centralized storage platform redesign.
+The main benefits are catching errors early and better code documentation.

+I focus on strict typing from the start - defining interfaces for APIs, component props, and data models.
+As a result, our codebase became type-safe and easier to work with, when new team members join, they can understand the data structures just by looking at the types.

+### State Management

+> How do you handle state management in frontend applications?

+I choose state management tools based on complexity.

+For Vue, I use Composition API for simple state and Pinia for complex apps.
+For React, I start with useState/useContext and move to Zustand when needed.
+My principle is keeping state close to where it's used.

 ## Development